Dwayne Anderson (American football)

-Dwayne Everett Anderson (born December 7, 1961) is a former American football defensive back who played for the St. Louis Cardinals of the National Football League (NFL) for one game in 1987.
-He played college football at Southern Methodist University.
-He played for the Tampa Bay Bandits of the United States Football League from 1984 to 1985.
+Dwayne Everett Anderson (born December 7, 1961) is an American former professional football player who was a defensive back for the St. Louis Cardinals of the National Football League (NFL) for one game in 1987.
+He played college football for the SMU Mustangs.
+He played for the Tampa Bay Bandits of the United States Football League (USFL) from 1984 to 1985.
 In 1985, he had four interceptions for 55 yards.
 Anderson had two of those interceptions in a 17–14 win versus the Birmingham Stallions on June 17 that clinched Tampa Bay's playoff berth.